rolandihasz/Practical_OpenCV_Pipeline_for_ED_HC_CL/README.md

+<h1>Visibility Enhancer 1.0</h1>

-**A Practical, conservative OpenCV pipeline** specifically tuned for (extremely dark, high-contrast, cinematic lighting) image types.
+A Practical, conservative OpenCV pipeline specifically tuned for (extremely dark, high-contrast, cinematic lighting) image types.

 The goal is visibility improvement without hallucination or noise explosion.
 It's not a filter, this is production-safe code.